 O’Melveny Worldwide

-Steve Olson is global co-chair of O’Melveny’s White Collar Defense and Corporate Investigations Practice and a member of the firm's management committee.
+Steve Olson is co-chair of O’Melveny’s Litigation Department and a member of the firm’s Management Team.

-As a former senior advisor to the US Commerce Secretary and executive director of SelectUSA, Steve also advises non-US headquartered companies on investing and operating in the US and navigating the regulatory and political environment.
+As a former senior advisor to the US Commerce Secretary and executive director of SelectUSA, Steve also advises non-US headquartered companies on investing and operating in the US and navigating the regulatory, political, and litigation environment, including advising PRC-based clients.

 In 2021, Steve served as interim general counsel and chief legal officer for Hyundai and Genesis Motor Americas.
 He is chair of the World Trade Center Los Angeles and past chair of the Los Angeles Economic Development Corporation.
-He also serves on the board of the Public Policy Institute of California and is a trustee of Pomona College.
+He also serves on the board of the Public Policy Institute of California and the Rose Bowl Legacy Foundation, and is a trustee of Pomona College.

 Steve has been recognized by Chambers USA, The Legal 500 US, and Benchmark Litigation as a leading lawyer in the area of White Collar Criminal Defense.
 In recent editions of Chambers USA, clients describe Steve as “very adept at anticipating legal issues—quickly cutting through complex facts to distill key issues” and as someone with “great integrity” who is “always working to protect his client.”
-Clients also note that Steve is “completely committed to his clients” and “a top-flight investigations and trial attorney.”
+Clients also note that Steve “has excellent judgment, is very commercial, anticipates risk and is pragmatic,” is “completely committed to his clients” and “a top-flight investigations and trial attorney.”
 Sources also tell Chambers that Steve “is very results-oriented, and delivers with extraordinary speed,” “has a very, very good touch in terms of negotiations,” and “can make on-the-spot calls which inevitably turn out to be right and he has a sixth sense when it comes to governmental agencies.”
 Steve has also repeatedly been recognized as among the “Top White Collar Lawyers” by the Daily Journal and among the “Most Influential People in Los Angeles” by The Los Angeles Business Journal.

 Read More